 “We needed to nail down a strategy and bring it to life,” Dennis said.
 “So we brought in Contently.”

 In the past, the marketing team produced one large guide for all target customers.
-However, with a new strategy in place, MD Financial had the ability to personalize content.
+However, with a new strategy in place, MD Financial Management had the ability to personalize content.

 Contently worked with internal resources to create downloadable guides, blog posts, and more, segmenting its output across four personas: early career medical professionals, newly incorporated physicians, longtime incorporated doctors planning their estates, and retiring physicians.
 In addition to specializing in tax efficiency and incorporation, the brand also expanded its coverage to include financial wellness and literacy.

-To source new ideas, MD Financial is relying on Contently’s pitch request feature.
+To source new ideas, MD Financial Management is relying on Contently’s pitch request feature.
 Every quarter, the company lays out a new theme.
 Contributors then send proposed headlines, abstracts, and deadlines through Contently’s platform, helping the brand save time when setting its content calendar.

-It took less than three months for MD Financial to start seeing meaningful results, as leads and organic traffic from content surged.
+It took less than three months for MD Financial Management to start seeing meaningful results, as leads and organic traffic from content surged.
 Anchored by the new guides, organic traffic increased 123 percent year-over-year.

 “These pieces of content have outperformed any other content we’ve ever put out there,” Dennis said.